vibeus/vibe-website/content/blog/how-i-vibe-arek-puzia-professor-and-cpa/index.md

 ---
-title: "How I Vibe: Arek Puzia, Professor and CPA"
+title: 'How I Vibe: Arek Puzia, Professor and CPA'
 slug: how-i-vibe-arek-puzia-professor-and-cpa
 author: The Vibe Team
-date: 2020-08-05
+date: '2020-08-05'
-tags: ["higher education", "professor", "distance learning"]
+tags:
+- distance learning
+- higher education
+- professor
 draft: false
 isfeatured: false
-summary: Are you curious about how professionals Vibe?
-Join us as we learn all about Arek Puzia, professor and CPA.
 description: Are you curious about how professionals Vibe?
 Join us as we learn all about Arek Puzia, professor and CPA.
-hero_styles:
-  background: "#f4f4f4"
 ---

 Diablo Valley College, a two-year community college in Northern California, serves a diverse population of 28,000 students across its two campuses in Pleasant Hill and San Ramon.
 When it came time to decide what the fall 2020 semester would look like for its students and faculty, the answer seemed pretty clear: the majority of classes would be taught online.

 This overhaul from how the school in the San Francisco Bay Area normally operates would be enough to overwhelm anyone.
 But if you’re like Arek Puzia, you could view this time as an opportunity to get creative, make some adjustments, and bring new value to your work.
 Read on to see how this professor and CPA is making the most of his chance to thrive alongside his students and clients in a collaborative digital space.

 ## Going back to the classroom